aarnphm/aarnphm.github.io/content/thoughts/papers/index.md

 title: papers.
 ---

 A somewhat local cache of all papers I've read.
-This is one source of my Zotero library.
+This is one source of my Zotero [[/books|library]].

 <!-- update: start -->

 - [[thoughts/papers/(Real-Time Systems Series 24) Giorgio C. Buttazzo (auth.) - Hard Real-Time Computing Systems_ Predictable Scheduling Algorithms and Applications-Springer US (2011).pdf|(Real-Time Systems Series 24) Giorgio C. Buttazzo (auth.) - Hard Real-Time Computing Systems_ Predictable Scheduling Algorithms and Applications-Springer US (2011)]]
 - [[thoughts/papers/A Novel Measure Inspired by Lyapunov Exponents for the Characterization of Dynamics in State-Transition Networks.pdf|A Novel Measure Inspired by Lyapunov Exponents for the Characterization of Dynamics in State-Transition Networks]]
 - [[thoughts/papers/A Persian Folk Method of Figuring Interest.pdf|A Persian Folk Method of Figuring Interest]]